 Students in the MLT to MLS (medical laboratory technician to medical laboratory scientist) track, of the Medical Laboratory Science program, for whom the limit shall be a maximum of 80 semester hours.
 [US: 3/10/2014]

-All collegiate level work taken at a accredited college or university is recognized credit hour for credit hour except that the dean of a college may require validation by appropriate means of course equivalencies or applicability toward degree requirements for more specialized courses.
+All collegiate level work taken at an accredited college or university is recognized credit hour for credit hour except that the dean of a college may require validation by appropriate means of course equivalencies or applicability toward degree requirements for more specialized courses.
 In order to be classified as accredited, a college or university must be a member of one of the six accrediting associations formally classified as “regional”: Middle State Commission on Higher Education; Northwest Commission of Colleges and Universities ; Higher Learning Commission; New England Commission of Higher Education; Southern Association of Colleges and Schools; and Western Association of Schools and Colleges..
 Advanced standing from an unaccredited US college or university may be obtained by special subject examinations.
 [US: 12/13/82; US: 2/11/91; 3/20/2023]

 Non-degree-seeking Students